makklays/makklays/README.md

 - Work with security and authorization (Spring Security, OAuth2, JWT)
 - Optimization of code, SQL queries, and JVM memory management

-## 🌍 Location & Work Preferences
+## 🌍 Location & Work Preferences:

-Open to relocation or remote work worldwide (preferably in the USA).
+Open to relocation or remote work worldwide (preferably in Spain and the USA).

 ## 🧠 About Me: